telerik/teststudio-docs/docs/troubleshooting-guide/troubleshooting-tools-tg/using-the-application-log.md

 **What is the application log?**

-The application log is a record of log messages recorded by Test Studio throughout runtime.
-These errors are designed to indicate important events and help pinpoint where problems may occur.
+The <a href="https://www.telerik.com/teststudio" target="_blank">Test Studio</a> application log is a record of log messages recorded by Test Studio throughout runtime.
+All records in the application log, are designed to indicate important events and help pinpoint where problems may occur.
 This is distinct from the execution log, which only records the attempted steps and encountered exceptions during test execution.

 **When to turn on the application log?**